 Migrating to the cloud can be tough.
 First, companies have to migrate the huge amount of data residing on complex on-premise systems.
 However, in addition to the data, SQL queries, application code and stored procedures need to be re-written or translated to successfully run in the cloud environment.
 This is typically the most challenging part of any cloud migration initiative, and often, the last hurdle companies face with going cloud-first.

-This webinar will focus on the challenges and solutions of migrating SQL to the Cloud.
-Including:
+The webinar focus is on the challenges and solutions of migrating SQL to the Cloud, including:

 Migrating EDW Data to the Cloud

 In cooperation with Google Cloud

 Migrating legacy data from traditional enterprise data warehouses (EDW) to modern Cloud-based Data Lakes is essential to conduct AI and Analytics on Big Data.